 Feb 11 2025: "BaSIC: a Markov chain Monte Carlo melting model for characterizing basalt source region mineralogy" by Emily Cunningham

-Jan-Feb 2025: As another part of my sabbatical I will spend some time at Cardiff University working with Dr Marc-Alban Millet and Dr Johan Lissenberg and learn how to conduct Fe-Zn-Cu isotope analyses on basaltic samples.
+Jan-Feb 2025: As another part of my sabbatical I spent some time at Cardiff University working with Dr Marc-Alban Millet to learn about a new column chemistry.

 8 Jan 2025: PhD defense of Marko Repac, doctoral student at the Faculty of Geosciences and Environment under the direction of Professor Sébastien Pilet and co-direction of Professor Yuri Podladchikov, entitled: Constraining Melt Migration in the Mantle: Implications for the Metasomatism of the lithosphere, the Lithosphere-Asthenosphere Boundary, and Ultrapotassic Magma Genesis.